-- Let the eggplant sit for about 30 minutes to an hour.
+- Let the eggplant sit for about 30 minutes up to an hour.

 - Rinse the salt off the eggplant and let the excess water drain off and pat dry.

 Step Two: Prepare Tomatoes

-- Skin the Tomatoes: Score the top of each tomato with an “x.”
+- Score the top of each tomato with an “x.”
 Place the scored tomatoes into boiling water for 10 seconds and then immediately into an ice bath.
 The skin will peel right off.
-Follow my detailed instructions on how to skin tomatoes on my recipe for homemade salsa.
+Follow my detailed instructions and video on how to skin tomatoes on my recipe for homemade salsa.

 - Cut the tomatoes in quarters and squeeze out seeds over the sink.
 Don't worry if a few seeds remain!